christianfreitag/Adjacency-list-in-c/README.md

 # ADJACENCY LIST IN C -  GRAPH

-* INFO
+* INFO:

   It's a code to create graph using adjecency list and do some operations:

 * Operations:
  - Insert(vertice, arest)